Home > Chez Nono Review

 Village Temanuata – Rooms

-- Room Types: Beach Bungalows • Seaview Bungalows • Garden Bungalows • Family Bungalows
+- Room Types: Beach Bungalow • Seaview Bungalow • Garden Bungalow • Family Bungalow

 - Smoking Rooms: Not allowed in or near the rooms, but OK on the beach.

-- For Families: 2 special bungalows for families, both with a kitchen and space for a family of five.
+- For Families: Two special bungalows for families, each with a kitchen and space for a family of 5.

 Village Temanuata – What’s Nearby?

-- InterContinental – virtually next door to the hotel, this massive 5-star resort offers the intimate Noa Noa for breakfast and dinner; and the more casual Vini Vini for light meals and happy hours.
-4-minute walk.
+- InterContinental – Virtually next door to the hotel, this massive 5-star resort offers the intimate Noa Noa for breakfast and dinner, and the more casual Vini Vini for light meals and happy hours.

-- Restaurant Matira Beach (87 79 47 04) – classy French cuisine with Polynesian and Japanese influences.
+- Restaurant Matira Beach (87 79 47 04) – Classy French cuisine with Polynesian and Japanese influences.
 Family-friendly and free transfers.
 Reservations recommended.
 About 500m to the northwest.
-7-minute walk.

-- Snack Matira (40 67 77 32) – simple meals and plastic tables, but heavenly beachfront position where some stay all day.
+- Snack Matira (40 67 77 32) – Simple meals and plastic tables, but heavenly beachfront position where some stay all day.
 About 900m to the northwest.
-12-minute walk.

-- Market or Grocery: On the other side of the road from the hotel, a small shop sells basic supplies.
+- On the other side of the road from the hotel, a small shop sells basic supplies.